 - A one-day team session to learn and create new approaches and processes for your admissions experience.

 WAIT!
 There’s more!

-I wrote a book on my RECIPE for EMPATHY… Transforming Families Into Fans.
+I wrote a book called RECIPE for EMPATHY: Six Strategies to Transform your Families Into Fans in Seniors’ Care.

-In my book, we unpack each of the 6 strategies with practical and proven approaches.
+In my book, I unpack each of these 6 strategies with practical and proven approaches.

-It’s an excellent supplement to the interactive workshop and a useful takeaway for each member of your staff.
+It’s an excellent supplement to the interactive workshop and a valuable takeaway for each member of your staff.

 The RECIPE will provide you with new ways of thinking, being, and communicating and connecting, that will enhance the lives of your residents and families… as well as your own.

 What can RECIPE for Empathy do for YOU?

 As a seniors’ care home leader, you’ll discover ways to support your team members so they can create trust with families and avoid conflict, friction and escalations.

 Because when they can do that, you will have more time to care for your residents, and do the things that brought you to seniors’ care in the first place.